woobe/deepr/README.md

 deepr
 =====

 An R package to streamline the training, fine-tuning and predicting processes for deep learning.
-It aims to further simplify the functions in packages such as 'deepnet' and 'darch'.
+It aims to further simplify the functions in packages such as 'h2o' and 'deepnet'.

 ### Installation
 ```